ibm-cloud-docs/account/iam-userinv.md

 {:curl: .ph data-hd-programlang='curl'}
 {:go: .ph data-hd-programlang='go'}

 # Inviting users to an account
 {: #iamuserinv}

 Use {{site.data.keyword.Bluemix}} Identity and Access Management (IAM) to invite users, cancel invitations, or resend a pending invitation.
 You can invite a single user or multiple users.
 {:shortdesc}

-From June 1, 2021, to enhance security and user protection, {{site.data.keyword.Bluemix}} will require all users to accept an invitation in order to become an active user within a new account.
-To avoid any disruption to on-going workflows and automation, you need to update your scripts and notify your users of this upcoming change.
-[Learn more.](/docs/overview?topic=overview-whatsnew#upcoming-invitation-flow)
+From June 1, 2021, to enhance security and user protection, {{site.data.keyword.Bluemix}} requires all users to accept an invitation in order to become an active user within a new account.
+[Learn more.](/docs/overview?topic=overview-whatsnew#new-invitation-flow)
 {: important}

 ## Watch and learn